This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Should Curly Hair Be Brushed?

-Work in sections, starting from the bottom of your hair and slowly making your way up to the roots.
+Always detangle in sections, beginning at the ends of your hair and working upward to the roots.

 Is Wet or Dry Brushing Better?